-- 1. the outcome being monitored has strong a strategic fit with objectives i.e. monitoring the outcome will provide insights on the intervention's progress towards its most important objectives. - 2. the intervention directly contributes to the outcome i.e. the city's intervention's outputs can be shown to directly drive or contribute to the outcome. - 3. the outcome has a high expected scale of impact i.e. there is expected to be enough "signal" to detect a change with project timescales, and thus to justify the expenditure of effort in measuring it. - 4. the outcome has a high expected ease of measurement i.e. the data is available and accessible in appropriate formats, timescales, accuracy and trustworthiness etc, and the city team has the required skills and resourcing to interpret it.
+1. the outcome being monitored has strong a strategic fit with objectives i.e. monitoring the outcome will provide insights on the intervention's progress towards its most important objectives.

+2. the intervention directly contributes to the outcome

+i.e. the city's intervention's outputs can be shown to directly drive or contribute to the outcome.

+3. the outcome has a high expected scale of impact

+i.e. there is expected to be enough "signal" to detect a change with project timescales, and thus to justify the expenditure of effort in measuring it.

+4. the outcome has a high expected ease of measurement

+i.e. the data is available and accessible in appropriate formats, timescales, accuracy and trustworthiness etc, and the city team has the required skills and resourcing to interpret it.

-See Table 4 below for the list of theme and sub-themes, non-exhaustive at this stage of the project.
+See Table 4 below for the list of theme and sub-themes, and see this file for further detail on each sub-theme's indicators.
 The indicators are indicative and may need added to or refined as the city teams produce their Roadmaps, at which point the indicators can be prioritised and data collection plans written that are suitable for the local circumstances.